kbingman/generator-webpack-scaffold/README.md

     yo webpack-scaffold

 The generator will install all the required node modules.
+In order to run your new project with `serve`, simply type

     npm start

-That's it for now.

 Available scripts: